📈 Ready to invest in these stocks? Open a free account — commission-free trades, no minimum deposit. | Prices delayed 15 min. Not investment advice.

 What is the inflation rate today?

-The current US inflation rate is 3.3% for the 12 months ending March 2026, according to the Bureau of Labor Statistics CPI report released April 10, 2026.
+The current US inflation rate is 3.3% for the 12 months ending March 2026, per the BLS CPI report released April 10, 2026.
 This is up sharply from 2.4% in February, driven primarily by a 21.2% spike in gasoline prices.
-The next CPI update covering April 2026 is scheduled for May 12, 2026 at 8:30 a.m.
+The next CPI update covering what is inflation in April 2026 is scheduled for May 12, 2026 at 8:30 a.m.
 ET.

-Are inflation relief checks or stimulus payments coming in 2026?
+Are inflation relief checks or inflation relief stimulus checks coming in 2026?

-No new federal inflation relief stimulus checks have been approved.
-The last federal stimulus payments (up to $1,400) were issued in late 2024/early 2025 for unclaimed Recovery Rebate Credits, with the claim deadline of April 15, 2025 now passed.
-President Trump proposed a $2,000 tariff dividend in 2025, but this has not been passed by Congress.
-Some states — including New York — issued their own state-level inflation relief payments in 2025.
-Always verify at irs.gov or your state’s tax website for accurate information.
+No new federal inflation relief stimulus checks have been approved as of April 2026.
+The last federal payments (up to $1,400) were issued in late 2024 and early 2025 for unclaimed Recovery Rebate Credits, with the claim deadline of April 15, 2025 now passed.
+Trump’s proposed $2,000 tariff dividend has not been passed by Congress.
+New York issued state-level inflation relief checks in late 2025.
+Always verify at irs.gov for the latest on any inflation relief stimulus checks.

 What is stagflation?

-Stagflation is the combination of high inflation, slow economic growth, and high unemployment occurring simultaneously.
-It is particularly damaging because raising interest rates to fight inflation also slows growth further.
-The US experienced stagflation most severely in the 1970s during the oil crisis.
-As of 2026, the US is not in stagflation — but rising energy prices and slowing growth have renewed concerns among economists.
+Stagflation is the combination of high inflation, slow economic growth, and high unemployment occurring simultaneously — the most dangerous extreme of what is inflation risk.
+It is damaging because raising rates to fight what is inflation also slows growth further.
+The US experienced it most severely in the 1970s oil crisis.
+As of 2026, the US is not in stagflation, but the risk is being monitored closely by economists.

-Inflation erodes the real purchasing power of your retirement savings over time.
+What is inflation doing to retirement savings is eroding their real purchasing power silently over time.
 A $1 million nest egg at 3% annual inflation will have the purchasing power of roughly $740,000 in 10 years and $545,000 in 20 years.
-This is why your retirement projections should always account for inflation — use our Retirement Planner Calculator which includes an inflation adjustment field to model this accurately.
+Use our Retirement Planner Calculator — which includes an inflation adjustment field — to model this for your specific situation.

 What is core inflation and why does it matter?

-Core inflation strips out food and energy prices — the most volatile components of the CPI — to give a cleaner picture of underlying price trends.
-The Federal Reserve pays close attention to core inflation because it better reflects structural inflationary pressure.
-Currently, core inflation is 2.6% annually, considerably calmer than headline inflation’s 3.3%, because the March 2026 spike was largely driven by temporary energy price surges.
+Core inflation strips out food and energy — the most volatile CPI components — to show a cleaner picture of what is inflation doing structurally.
+The Fed pays close attention to core because it better reflects lasting inflationary pressure.
+Core is currently 2.6% annually, considerably calmer than the headline 3.3%, because the March 2026 spike was largely a temporary energy surge.

 Amazon Bestseller Finance Books